This program is designed as a learn to race program that introduces established skiers to the competitive side of the sport.

 - proper fitting junior recreational ski boot with soft flex and at least 2 buckles (racing boots are not required).

 - Shin/face guards are not required; appropriately sized recreational ski poles.

-All MHRC members are asked to volunteer a number of hours to club events and support activities in the club house.
+All MHRC members are asked to volunteer a number of hours at club events and support activities in the clubhouse.